 - Strategic Management & Academic Leadership.
 This includes courses of theoretical basics and practical tools for the development and implementation of Strategic Management and acquisition of competences in the area of Leadership.

 - Human Resource Management.
 This includes courses on Instruments of Human Resource Development, Conflict Management and Communication.

-In order to complement these three modules, additional topics, such as Risk Management, Team and Key Competences, are touched upon.
-In addition, a web-seminar on the topic of "Digital Transformation in Higher Education" is integrated into the curriculum.
+In order to complement these three modules, additional topics, such as Risk Management, Team and Key Competences, and Financial Management are touched upon.
+In addition, a web-seminar on the topic of “Digital Transformation in Higher Education” is integrated into the curriculum.

-The methodology will be strictly project oriented and is based on case studies or questions derived from the particular job situation of the participants.
-Thus, it is expected to bring in personal experience and to share this knowledge with the group of around 25 participants from different regions of the world.
+The methodology will be strictly project-oriented and is based on case studies or questions derived from the particular job situation of the participants.
+Thus, it is expected to bring in personal experience and to share this knowledge with the group of around 25 participants from different regions and countries of the world.
 High personal motivation, the willingness to get actively involved during the online and contact phases and excellent English language skills are essential for the successful completion of this course.